col1107/DeathBan/README.md

 		* deathban.unban:
 			Gives the user the ability to unban players

+		* deathban.editlives:
+			Gives the user the ability to edit a players amount of lives

 About:
 --
 	This plugin was made as a request.
-Here: http://forums.bukkit.org/threads/req-deathban-plugin.52734/
+Here: http://forums.bukkit.org/threads/req-deathban-plugin.52734/ System based off of lives was implemented by request.
+Here: http://forums.bukkit.org/threads/improved-deathban-will-pay.54479/